 Over the last few years, ticket prices at The Open Championship have increased.
-For weekend admission at Royal Liverpool, it costs an adult north of £100 to come through the gates.
+For weekend admission in general, it costs an adult north of £100 to come through the gates.

 For the most part, that is more expensive than going to a Premier League football match, but is it worth it for a day on the links?